Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 isexact_type(::Type{MyElem})
 ```

 Returns `true` if every element of the given type is represented exactly.
-For example,
-$p$-adic numbers, real and complex floating point numbers and power series are not
-exact, as we can only represent them in general with finite truncations.
-Similarly
-polynomials and matrices over inexact element types are themselves inexact.

-Integers, rationals, finite fields and polynomials and matrices over them are always
-exact.

 Note that `MyElem` may be parameterised or an abstract type, in which case every
 element of every type represented by `MyElem` must be exact, otherwise the function